Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Applications

 \subsection{Distributed Constructions}

 Throughout this section, we consider the standard $\mathsf{CONGEST}$ model of distributed computing \cite{Peleg:2000}.
 In this model, the network is abstracted as an $n$-vertex graph $G=(V, E)$, with one processor on each vertex.
 Initially, these processors only know their incident edges in the graph, and the algorithm proceeds in synchronous communication rounds over the graph $G=(V,E)$.
 In each round, vertices are allowed to exchange $O(\log n)$ bits with their neighbors and perform local computation.
 Throughout, the diameter of the graph $G=(V,E)$ is denoted by $D$.
-On an undirected unweighted graph $G = (V, E)$, a \emph{tiebreaking weight function} $\omega$ is one such that the weighted graph $G' = (V, E, \omega)$ has unique shortest paths, and each shortest path in $G'$ is also a shortest path in $G$.

 \begin{lemma} [Distributed Tie-Breaking SPT] For every unweighted and undirected $n$-vertex graph $G=(V,E)$, tiebreaking weight function $\omega: E \to [1-\epsilon,1+\epsilon]$, and every source vertex $s$, there is a deterministic algorithm that computes a shortest-path tree rooted at $s$ (based on the weights of $\omega$) within $O(D)$ rounds.
 The total number of messages sent through each edge is bounded $O(1)$. \end{lemma} \begin{proof} Let $\dist(u,v)$ denote the unweighted $u$-$v$ distance in $G$, and $\dist^*(u,v)$ denote the (directed) $u \leadsto v$ distance under the weights of $\omega$.
 Since $\omega$ is only a tie-breaking weight function, any shortest path tree of $s$ under $\omega$ is also a legit BFS tree for $s$.
 In other words, all vertices at unweighted distance $d$ from the source $s$ must appear on level $d$ in the SPT of $s$ under $\omega$.
 The construction therefore is almost analogous to the standard distributed BFS construction, and the only difference is that each vertex uses the weights of $\omega$ in order to pick its parent in the tree.